 The cattle treatment facility at Mt Lindesay is now closed as a treatment facility and will instead be staffed by Queensland police until further notice to assist in border operations.

-NSW DPI remains committed to working with you to prevent cattle tick outbreaks in NSW, and in doing so, minimise the impact of cattle tick fever on the cattle industry.
+NSW DPI remains committed to working with you to prevent cattle tick outbreaks in NSW and minimise the impact of cattle tick fever.

 For more information on moving led and tractable stock into and within NSW, visit: